 Artemis is designed around many popular sci-fi tropes, providing an enjoyable sense of fan-service for those who are interested in sci-fi pop culture and movie media.

-Pro 6 distinctive roles that allow for variety of play
+Pro A choice of 6 distinctive roles, that allow for a variety of play styles, which keeps the gameplay fresh and interesting

 Crew on the bridge consists of a captain and 5 stations.